-Viruses are minute parasitic organisms, too small to be seen by a light microscope.
+Viruses are minute parasitic entities, too small to be seen by a light microscope.
 They consist only of a nucleic acid core and a protein coat and are unable to grow outside the living cells of their plant hosts.
 They cause a bewildering variety of symptoms, some of which are very hard to distinguish from mineral deficiency or herbicide damage.
 Virus infection can reduce yields drastically, but rarely kills the plant.

 Once a virus particle enters the host plant cell, it hijacks the cell’s synthetic chemistry to create more virus particles, diverting the cell’s resources from normal activities.
 The virus nucleic acid takes over the cell’s own nucleic acid, instructing it to synthesise new virus nucleic acid and protein.
 In the process, the plant’s normal growth activities are disrupted and the visible symptoms are produced.

 Viruses then require a fresh vector to transmit them to new host plants.
 Once acquired by a host, some viruses immediately start to die away and the host only remains infective for a few hours.
 This is referred to as non-persistent transmission.
 In other cases the host remains permanently infective (persistent transmission).

 Many viruses are unable to survive long outside their host plant or vector and are rapidly killed by exposure to the heat and ultra-violet light in sunlight.
 However, some are robust enough to survive and be transmitted via pruning tools, and a few can survive composting.